Mammad900/Auto-AutoRun/README.md

 To use this auto-run you (distributor) need to be able to:

 - Work with file explorer
 - Write markdown files (markdown is an easy to learn markup language)
+  **OR** HTML files (The markup language for 99.9% of the Internet pages)

 The window contains: